A classical design mandate would be terrible for workers

 The draft order defines “classical architectural style” as a derivative of the “forms and principles of classical Greek and Roman architecture” but also cites Renaissance, Enlightenment, and even 19th- and 20th-century architects who have used classical design motifs.
 (Think back to your art history days: columns, cornices, colonnades, porticos, and friezes of antiquity-era temples should come to mind.)
 Because the style has been used and reused so much over the millennia, it can be tough to pin down.
 In addition to classical architecture, it favors traditional, “humanistic” styles, such as Gothic, Romanesque, and Spanish colonial (like Mar-a-Lago).

 Classical design is fundamentally different from what we see in contemporary work spaces.
-A classical building does have some pros, according to Sarah Whiting, the dean of the Harvard Graduate School of Design.
+A classical building does have some pros, according to Sarah M. Whiting, the dean and Josep Lluís Sert professor of architecture at the Harvard Graduate School of Design.
 A classical building might have an “elegance for entryways” that she says serves it well for public spaces and have grand open spaces (like atria) that work well as communal, shared spaces.
 But from there, adherence to a classical, symmetrical style poses some problems for modern workers and visitors alike.

 The background spaces beyond the entry tend to be “very rabbit warren”-like in that the layout is more like a series of small, connected rooms “as opposed to spaces of light and space that we need for working today,” according to Whiting.